Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertNotSet"></a>
 #### AssertNotSet

-Checks if `val` is not set (i.e. it is null, 0, false or "") and saves corresponding Report entry.
+Checks if `val` is not set (i.e. it is null, 0, false or "") and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.